Helene Cooper, Columnist for the New York Times

 Helene Cooper recent news appearances:

-Born in Monrovia, Liberia, Helene is the author of The House at Sugar Beach: In Search of a Lost African Childhood (Simon & Schuster), a New York Times bestseller and a National Book Critics Circle finalist in autobiography in 2009.
+Born in Monrovia, Liberia, Helene is the author of The House at Sugar Beach: In Search of a Lost African Childhood (Simon and Schuster), a New York Times best seller and a National Book Critics Circle finalist in autobiography in 2009.
 In 2009 and 2010, she appeared on the TV quiz show, Jeopardy!, as a clue.
 She has also appeared on Meet the Press, Washington Week, The Tavis Smiley Show, The Chris Matthews Show, and This Week.
-Her latest book, Madame President, published by Simon & Schuster, is the harrowing, but triumphant story of Ellen Johnson Sirleaf, leader of the Liberian women’s movement, winner of the Nobel Peace Prize, and the first democratically elected female president in African history.